-When adding ribbon on a Christmas tree, tutorials often tell you to use one long piece of ribbon that weaves in and out of the tree.
+When adding ribbon to a Christmas tree, tutorials often tell you to use one long piece of ribbon that weaves in and out of the tree.
 Others might instruct you to use a few longer strips.

 But the absolute BEST tip I can give you when adding ribbon to a Christmas tree is to avoid working with one long piece of ribbon.
 Long pieces are difficult to work with and in trying to fix one section of ribbon, you can easily pull another section too tight.

 So, you know that beautiful wired ribbon you just bought for your tree?
 Our first step is to cut it up in lots of smaller pieces.
 But don’t worry, it’s going to be worth it and oh so pretty!
 Also, I save my cut pieces of ribbon by re-rolling them on the spool from year to year.

 Start with the ribbon you want to see most of on the tree.
 I really like the look of my red and white striped ribbon so I added it first.
 Cut a few three-foot strips at a time.
 (Don’t cut up the whole spool until you are sure of the lengths you need for the size of your tufts.)
 I used shorter lengths of ribbon towards the top and slightly longer strips of ribbon on the bottom of the tree.

 For my 7.5 foot tree, one three-foot strip is going to equal two swoops or waves.
 You’ll start with the end of the ribbon and just tuck it into the tree.
 Come down at an angle and tuck the middle part into the tree.
 Now come out again for your second swoop and then tuck the end back into the tree.